 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
-Proxy server settings of the Web browser The Web browser setting Use a Proxy Server for Your LAN must be deselected .
-JavaScript JavaScript must be enabled.
+Proxy server settings of the Web browser The Web browser setting Use a Proxy S deselected . erver for Your LAN must be JavaScript JavaScript must be enabled.
 If JavaScript cannot be enabled: enter http://192.168.1.212/basic.html in the address line of the Web browser.
-A fully functional but simplified version of the operating menu structure starts in the Web browser. version: To enable correct data display, he) of the Web browser under Internet Network connections Only the active network connections to the measuring device should be used.
-Switch off all other network connections such as WLAN.
-Switch off all other network connections.
+A fully functional but simplified version of the operating menu structure starts in the Web browser.
+When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Interne options.
+Network connections Only the active network connections to the measuring device should be used.Switch off all other network connections such as WLAN.Switch off all other network connections.

-In the event of connection problems: $\rightarrow \cong 123$
+143 In the event of connection problems: $\rightarrow \cong 143$